Celebrating 25 years of DDD's Excellence and Social Impact.

 English dominates most web-scale datasets.
 A handful of European and Asian languages follow.
 After that, representation drops sharply.
 If one inspects large crawled corpora, the distribution often resembles a steep curve.
 A small set of languages occupies the bulk of tokens.
 The long tail contains thousands of languages with minimal coverage.

 This imbalance reflects broader internet demographics.
 Online publishing, academic repositories, and commercial websites are disproportionately concentrated in certain regions.
 AI models trained on these corpora inherit the skew.
-The long tail problem is particularly stark.
-There may be dozens of languages with millions of speakers each that collectively receive less representation than a single dominant language.
-The gap is not just about scarcity.
-It is about asymmetry at scale.

 Benchmark and Evaluation Gaps

 Standardized benchmarks exist for common tasks in widely spoken languages.
 In contrast, many low-resource languages lack even a single widely accepted evaluation dataset for basic tasks.
 Translation has historically served as a proxy benchmark.
-If a model translates between two languages, it is often assumed to “support” them.
-But translation performance does not guarantee competence in conversation, reasoning, or safety-sensitive contexts.

 Coverage for conversational AI, safety testing, instruction following, and multimodal tasks remains uneven.
-Without diverse evaluation sets, models may appear capable while harboring silent weaknesses.

 There is also the question of cultural nuance.
 A toxicity classifier trained on English social media may not detect subtle forms of harassment in another language.
-Directly transferring thresholds can produce misleading results.

 The Infrastructure Gap

 Open corpora for many languages are fragmented or outdated.
-Repositories may lack consistent metadata.
-Long-term hosting and maintenance require funding that is often uncertain.
 Annotation ecosystems are fragile.
 Skilled annotators fluent in specific languages and domains can be hard to find.
-Even when volunteers contribute, sustaining engagement over time is challenging.
+Funding models are uneven: language technology projects may rely on short-term grants, and when funding cycles end, maintenance may stall.

 Why This Gap Matters